AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 **Default Value**

 A default value can be specified for the placeholder variable.
-In case, the specified variable is not present in the input data, the placeholder gets replaced with the default value.
+In case the specified variable is not present in the input data, the placeholder gets replaced with the default value.